If you’re craving chocolate during pregnancy you are certainly not alone.

 As most of us know all too well, chocolate is high in calories and sugar, which is why it’s sadly something that should be enjoyed in moderation during pregnancy.

-In general, dark chocolate contains less sugar than white chocolate or candy bars, although as mentioned above it’s higher in caffeine.
+In general, dark contains less sugar than white or candy bars, although as mentioned above it’s higher in caffeine.

-For reference, dark chocolate is generally made with 20% to 30% sugar, while white chocolate can contain as much as 60% sugar.
+For reference, dark is generally made with 20% to 30% sugar, while white can contain as much as 60% sugar.

 High In Fat

-Unfortunately one of the reasons why chocolate is delicious is because it’s high in fat.
+Unfortunately one of the reasons why this snack is delicious is because it’s high in fat.

 The American Heart Association recommend we keep our fat intake to around 5% of daily calories and saturated fat to around 13 grams per day.

-In terms of quantity of chocolate, this equates to around 3 squares of dark chocolate, and around 2 squares of white chocolate.
+In terms of quantity, this equates to around 3 squares of dark chocolate, and around 2 squares of white chocolate.

 Is It Normal To Crave Chocolate During Pregnancy?